-ICOS Sweden is a national research infrastructure consisting of a consortium of five partners: Lund University, Gothenburg University, the Swedish University of Agricultural Sciences, Uppsala University, and the Swedish Polar Research Secretariat.
+ICOS Sweden is a national research infrastructure presently consisting of a consortium of five partners: Lund University, Gothenburg University, the Swedish University of Agricultural Sciences, Uppsala University, and the Swedish Polar Research Secretariat.
+In 2021, the Swedish Meteorological and Hydrological Institute (SMHI) will enter the consortium as host of the Tavastland Ocean station.
 Lund University hosts the consortium and the coordination office, with the director of ICOS Sweden also acting as the national Focal Point.
-All the partners of ICOS Sweden have active roles in many subfields within atmospheric and earth systems science.
+All the partners of ICOS Sweden have active roles in many subfields within atmospheric, marine, and earth systems science.

-ICOS Sweden contributes to observations in all

-three ICOS observation networks: Atmosphere, Ecosystem, and Ocean.
-The ICOS Sweden network consists of 10 stations (Figure 22; Table 22), of which six are Ecosystem stations representing boreal forests and boreal to subarctic mires, and one is an Ocean station, representing the Baltic Sea.
-The three Atmosphere stations are co-located with the three forest Ecosystem stations.
+ICOS Sweden contributes to observations in all three ICOS observation networks: Atmosphere, Ecosystem, and Ocean.
+The ICOS Sweden network consists of ten stations (Figure 22; Table 22), of which six are Ecosystem stations representing boreal forests and boreal to subarctic mires, and one is an Ocean station representing the Baltic Sea.
+The three Atmosphere stations are co-located with the three forest Ecosystem stations, representing a north-south gradient in the country.

 The ICOS Sweden research infrastructure is already in place and has been in operation at most stations since 2014.
-Three stations have longer measurement records: Norunda and Östergarnsholm (since 1995), and Degerö (since 2001).
+Three stations have long measurement records: Norunda Ecosystem station and Östergarnsholm since 1995, and Degerö since 2001.
 The Ecosystem stations primarily provide data on greenhouse gas concentrations and fluxes, as well as latent and sensible heat fluxes.
 In addition, several meteorological and soil parameters and complementary ecosystem parameters are measured.
-The Atmosphere stations include tall-tower measurements of concentrations of greenhouse gases in the well-mixed boundary-layer.
-The Ocean station measures meteorological variables, together with the concentration and fluxes of CO2 and other gases from ocean surface waters and the near-surface atmosphere.
+The Atmosphere stations include tall-tower measurements of concentrations of greenhouse gases in the wellmixed boundary-layer.
+The Östergarnsholm Ocean station measures meteorological variables, together with the concentration and fluxes of CO2 and other gases from ocean surface waters and the nearsurface atmosphere.
+The M/S Tavastland SOOP will provide continuous data of CO2 and other oceanographic parameters along the weekly Oulu-Kemi-Lübeck transect.

-All three Atmosphere stations received the ICOS RI label in spring 2018 and the Hyltemossa and Norunda Ecosystem stations received the ICOS RI label in spring and autumn 2018, respectively.
-The remaining stations are expected to get labeled in 2019-2020.
-All pre-labeled and labeled data is delivered through the ICOS Carbon Portal.
-Several of the stations are co-located with other research infrastructures such as ACTRIS, SITES (a national research infrastructure for terrestrial and limnologic field research) and NordSpec (a research network for spectral data collection).
+All three Atmosphere stations received the ICOS label in 2018.
+Hyltemossa, Norunda and Degerö Ecosystem stations received the ICOS label in 2018-2019.
+The remaining stations are expected to be labelled in 2021.
+Several stations are co-located with other RIs such as ACTRIS, SITES (a national RI for terrestrial and limnologic field research) and NordSpec (a research network for spectral data collection).

 Figure 22: The ICOS Sweden station network.
+The numbers in the map correspond to the numbers in Table 22.